Lakeview Center for Psychotherapy is a cooperative of independent professionals

-Karolyn Seidl, is an extern at Lakeview Center for Psychotherapy.
-She has worked with adults in a variety of outpatient settings, including a substance abuse treatment center, a juvenile detention center, and a variety of community mental health centers.
+Graham Garwood, MA is an extern at Lakeview Center for Psychotherapy.
+He has worked with adults, adolescents and children in a variety of outpatient settings, including a substance abuse treatment center, a juvenile detention center, and a variety of community mental health centers.
 He is co-leading a Dialectical Behavior Therapy group and provides psychodynamically oriented psychotherapy for individuals, couples, and families on a sliding scale.
-Karolyn's clinical interests include psychoanalytic psychotherapy, health psychology, geropsychology, psycho-education, attachment issues, relationship issues, self esteem/self worth, academic/occupation issues, and life transitions.
+Graham's clinical interests include psychodynamic psychotherapy, attachment issues, trauma, relationship issues, incarceration, addiction, academic/occupation issues, and life transitions.